-Demonstrate the ability to evaluate legal and ethical issues that apply to healthcare billing and coding.

-- Analyze medical documentation and define medical terminology, diseases/disorders, procedures & treatment to identify appropriate CPT®, ICD-10-CM Code Set and HCPCS Level II codes. - Distinguish the rules and procedures to effectively navigate and code from the CPT®, ICD-10-CM Code Set and HCPCS Level II books. - Adapt principles of medical coding related to the three main code books: CPT®, ICD-10- CM Code Set and HCPCS Level II. - Apply skills and knowledge needed as a professional medical coder to take a national certification exam.
+- Demonstrate and apply ethical behaviors to analytical and decision-making skills. - Demonstrate the ability to evaluate legal and ethical issues that apply to healthcare billing and coding. - Analyze medical documentation and define medical terminology, diseases/disorders, procedures & treatment to identify appropriate CPT®, ICD-10-CM Code Set and HCPCS Level II codes. - Distinguish the rules and procedures to effectively navigate and code from the CPT®, ICD-10-CM Code Set and HCPCS Level II books. - Adapt principles of medical coding related to the three main code books: CPT®, ICD-10- CM Code Set and HCPCS Level II. - Apply skills and knowledge needed as a professional medical coder to take a national certification exam.

-Core Courses Course Name WF500 College and Career Essential Skills MC500 Medical Coding for Professional Services (Physician Focus) As of July 1, 2020 all open seats in our medical coding program have been filled.
+Core Courses WF500 MC500 Course Name College and Career Essential Skills Medical Coding for Professional Services (Physician Focus) As of July 1, 2020 all open seats in our medical coding program have been filled.
 Please contact success@calbright.org to inquire about the current status or to be added to an interest list for possible future openings.